BUENYIM87/BUENYIM87/README.md

 About Me

-I'm a Virtual Assistant (VA) specialising in talent management and entertainment, with expertise in writing and communication.
+I am a Virtual Assistant (VA) specialising in talent management and entertainment, with expertise in writing and communication.
 I have over three years of experience assisting entrepreneurs, and professionals.
 Additionally, I'm a creative writer passionate about storytelling, werewolf fiction, and educational wildlife narratives.

 My Background: